Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 • The health IT developer records all numerator and denominator measure elements for the method(s) by which the Health IT Module records the numerator and denominator for each measure.

 ONC supplies Test Data Scenarios to be used during the test, and the health IT developer supplies Test Data Scenarios and parameters.
-A single set of test patients has been created that occur across all required tests.
+A single set of test patients has been created that occurs across all required tests.
 The health IT developer is required to use all test patients in each scenario.
 The health IT developer must use the test patients that are in the test data and may not change their names, birthdays, or gender.

 • Report – evaluates the capability to create a report that includes the numerator and denominator associated with each percentage-based measure.
 For each scenario the health IT developer enters the test patients for the scenario and the corresponding test data for each required test for which they are presenting for testing.
 Using the functions of the Health IT Module, the health IT developer creates a report that includes, as relevant, the numerator and denominator and resulting percentage for each measure based on the supplied test data from the test data scenario across all required tests.
 The report must also include the list of patients included in the numerator and denominator as relevant.
 Then the health IT developer marks the report for the associated scenario.